derived variable for total number of children

 Essentially what I want to do is a) to limit the sample to people who didn't have children at the point of entry to the study, 2) to look at the fertility history for the duration of the study for this subset.
 What I'm going to do then is to look at a combination of nnatch (or the corrected version) and lnprnt (and their analogues for adopted children) at wave 1 for everyone and in waves 2 to 5 for new entrants only and filter out people with values > 0 on any of these variables.
 For the remaining subset I use the combination of nnatch and lnprnt to code the total number of biological children in and outside the hh in waves 2 to 5.
 Does this sound about right?

-#3 Updated by Gundi Knies over 4 years ago
+#3 Updated by Gundi Knies almost 5 years ago

 apologies, it turns out the _lnprnt is asked of men and women who appear not to have any natural children living in the current household (based on _nnatch).
 I copy directly from the W2 questionnaire: